Leonid Agutin: Personal life

-Agutin’s mother is Jewish, father is Russian.
+Agutin's mother is Jewish, father is Russian.
 He was born in Moscow on July 16, 1968.
 His father was Nikolai Petrovich Agutin, a musician, and his mother was Lyudmila Leonidovna Shkol'nikova, an elementary school teacher.
-His father was a singer in the Soviet band VIA "Golubiye Gitary" (Blue Guitars) and worked as a manager for the popular Soviet musical groups "Veseliye Rebyata" (Happy Kids), "Poyuschiye Serdtsa" (Singing Hearts), and "Pesniary" (Songsters).
+His father was a singer in the Soviet band VIA "Golubye Gitary" (Blue Guitars) and worked as a manager for the popular Soviet musical groups "Vesyolye Rebyata", "Poyushchiye Serdtsa" (Singing Hearts), and "Pesniary".

 Along with receiving a regular school education, the young Agutin also completed a course of musical study on the piano at the Moscow Jazz school "Moskvorechie".
 He later served in the army on the Russia–Finland border.

 In 1991, Agutin began to tour former Soviet republics as an opening act for other performers.
 Two years later, he graduated from the Moscow State Institute of Culture.
 In 1997, Agutin married the stage performer Anzhelika Varum, his second marriage.

 Agutin has two daughters, Elisaveta with Varum, and Polina with the Russian ballerina Maria Vorobyeva.
 Away from music, he enjoys collecting crosses and playing billiards.
 He is also a self-avowed believer in the predictions of astrologists.